TACC/Core-CMS-Custom/docs/port-project.md

     +   ('custom-project-dir/templates/fullwidth.html', 'DEPRECATED Full Width'),
     ```

+4. Finally, **only after deploy**:
+    1. Change template of every page on project to **not** use deprecated template.
+    2. Remove its deprecated templates from repository.

 #### Expects CSS Build Step

 **If** the custom project directory expects CSS build step e.g. has